 Call it a passionate hobby.
 I don’t practice interior design by trade, but I’m most definitely an interiors addict who has spent many years studying the spaces that inspire me.
 Over time friends have come to lean on me for free decorating advice (which I love to give).
-As a result, I’ve noticed a few common pitfalls people struggle with in terms of decorating, and some of them I had to learn myself the hard way.
+As a result, I’ve noticed a few common interior design mistakes that people struggle with in terms of decorating, and some of them I had to learn myself the hard way.

 Sin #1: Hanging Art Too High

 This is one of the most common mistakes that I see in people’s homes.
-For some reason, it’s tempting to hang art high on the wall — maybe because it would seem more “important” up there.
+For some reason, it’s tempting to hang art high on the wall—maybe because it can feel more “important” up there.
 But art should be hung at eye level for optimal viewing and balance in a room.
-When creating a gallery wall, the group should be weighted at eye level like in the living room of Sara Ruffin Costello.
+When creating a gallery wall, the group should be weighted at eye level like in Sara Ruffin Costello’s living room.

-Think of full-length curtains like you think of pants — they should “break” at the ankle.
-Are your curtains “flooding”?
-Make sure your full length drapes break and rest slightly on the floor, even if it’s just an inch.
+Think of full-length curtains as you would pants—they should break at the ankle.
+Are your curtains flooding?
+Make sure your full-length drapes break and rest slightly on the floor, even if it’s just an inch.
 For a more elegant, formal look, they can even pool on the ground like in this room designed by Rose Uniacke.

 Sin #3: Not Enough Negative Space